 Geology & Astronomy

-The department also holds monthly evening shows for the general public.
-These shows are held once a month during the regular academic year.
-The shows consist of an overview of what is currently visible in the night sky.
-In addition to this, each show includes a short presentation with a special focus on some aspect of astronomy, the topic of which changes each month.
-The shows are appropriate for all ages however parents should keep in mind that the planetarium does get very dark and small children may find this frightening.
+Our live shows are held once a month during the regular academic year.
+These presentations are given by a PhD astronomer and consist of an overview of what is currently visible in the night sky.
+In addition, each show focuses on a specific aspect of astronomy, the topic of which changes each month.
+The shows are appropriate for all ages, however, the content and duration of the show may be more appealing to older children and adults.

 The Planetarium is located in the Schmucker Science Center on the north campus of West Chester University.
 The main entrance to the Schmucker Science Center is on Church St. between University Ave. and Rosedale Ave.
 The planetarium is in the link - the one-story round portion of the building that connects the north and south (multi-story) parts of the building.

-For the general public shows, visitors may park for free in the parking lot behind the Sykes Student Union building (Lot K), located on Rosedale Avenue.
-Visitors may also park in the meters along Church St. and Rosedale Ave.
-The meters are free after 5pm.
+For the evening general public shows, visitors may park for free in the parking lot behind the Sykes Student Union building (Lot K), located on Rosedale Avenue, after 5pm.
 A campus map with parking information can be found at the bottom of this page.

 Would you like to receive information about upcoming planetarium events?
 Sign up to be on our mailing list (using the form below) and we'll keep you up to date on what's happening!
 You can also download a copy of our latest newsletter.
 Thank you for your interest in the Mather Planetarium!